 This creates a stack named httpd-dsv.
 You can find out regarding the state of the stack by issuing a number of stack commands as shown in Figure 1.

-You can point your browser to the swarm manager or any swarm node at port 8080 to visualize the deployment using the Visualizer.
+You can point your browser to the Docker swarm manager or any swarm node at port 8080 to visualize the deployment using the Visualizer.